|

-1960's-1970's they produced hard plastic, vinyl dolls and
+1960s to 1970s Marx produced hard plastic, vinyl dolls and

-Johnny West family of Action figures from 1965-1976.
-Quaker Oats
+Johnny West doll family of Action figures from 1965 to 1976.

-bought Marx in 1972 and ceased operating in 1979.
-The company
+bought Marx in 1972 and ceased operating in 1979, the company

-1961 Miss Seventeen, 15"
+1961 Marx Miss Seventeen doll, 15"

-tall, Bild Lilli & Barbie clone or look a like, but taller.
+doll or look a like, but taller.
 Used

 the Bild Lilli Hong Kong head mold.
 Probably came in several